 Managing multiple international bank accounts is quite complicated.
 To make things worse, most traditional banks charge high fees for foreign and multi-currency accounts.

 TransferWise could help.
 With TransferWise, it’s free to open and manage a Borderless multi-currency account with no monthly fees.
 Once you do that, you can manage and send dozens of different currencies, all from the same account.
 And all around the world.
 (Likely, for a lot cheaper than your bank).

 Now, back to what you came here to read.

-This guide will walk you through the 8 steps for finding a job in Singapore.
+This guide will walk you through 8 steps for finding a job in Singapore.

 Before getting into an exhaustive job search, it’s a good idea to make sure you’re eligible to work in Singapore.
-There’re a few different kinds of permits based on your qualifications.
-The Ministry of Manpower in Singapore has published an online self assessment tool, SmArT, to gauge your likelihood of eligibility.
+There are different kinds of work permits based on your qualifications.
+The Ministry of Manpower in Singapore has published an online self-assessment tool, to gauge your likelihood of eligibility.

 While Singapore is host to many markets, some industries are stronger than others.
 Historically, Singapore has been a welcoming home to finance professionals, especially those in audit and securities.

 While the financial job market is as strong as ever, new industries are rising quickly in the Southern Asian city.
 Jobs for IT workers, digital marketers and compliance specialists are surging.